(Last revision. Voted on March 15th)

-The Board of Directors will meet physically twice a year, preferably in connection with particular scientific programs chosen.
-It can, in addition, also work in virtual meetings according to Article IX.
+The Board of Directors meet at least twice a year, face to face in connection with particular events or in virtual meetings according to Article IX.
 Previous Presidents are permanently invited to join the Board meetings as non-voting participants.

 3. The Executive Management Group, EMG, a constituent part of the Board, consists of the six leading IAGP officials, as specified in Article VII: the President, the Vice President, the Secretary, the Treasurer, the Senior Executive Member and the Young Professionals’ Executive Member.
 They have, individually and together, as the EMG, responsibility for performing the ongoing, daily affairs of the organization between Board meetings as specified in Article VII.

 4. The Committees with their chairpersons and steering assemblies as specified in Article XI

 5. The Sections, with their respective chairpersons and coordinating committees as specified in Article XII.